kershner/bacon-the-dog/README.md

 # http://www.baconthedog.online

-Bult with Flask and JavaScript
+Built with Flask and JavaScript

 ##### Hug your pets, people